tejuscs/adb-aws-dev/workshop/db-users/intro.md

 # About this Workshop

 ## Introduction to Oracle Database@AWS

+Oracle Database@AWS is an Oracle Cloud Database service that runs Oracle Database workloads in your AWS environment..

+When you implement this solution, you deploy resources in two cloud environments: database resources are in AWS, while the database administration control plane is in Oracle Cloud Infrastructure (OCI).
+This lets you deploy Oracle Database products in your AWS environment while OCI maintains the administration capabilities.
+Learn more about [Oracle Database@AWS](https://docs.oracle.com/en-us/iaas/Content/database-at-aws/oaaws-overview-what-is-oaaws.htm).

 The Autonomous Database hands-on lab provides users with step-by-step instructions to create and manage ODB Network, Exadata infrastructure, Autonomous VM Cluster, Autonomous Container Database and Autonomous Database in AWS.

 Estimated Workshop Time: 120 minutes